AnthCol/SSBM-Comparator/README.txt

 Again, I may include data about character model sizes, as well as hitbox & hurtbox sizes, but we'll see.

             **NOTES FOR THE USER:**
+            > if a number is -1 in charData.txt or in the application itself is not available/doesnt exist/unable to be calculated (bowser down b active frames for example)
             > kirbys rapid jab is jab 3
             > falcos active frames are for the laser, the end lag is how long it takes him to get down
             > IC's projectile stays out for 61 frames, this is not included in the data, as there